mpettersson/PythonReview/PythonInterviewReview.md

                                             sub(p, r, s)    Returns s with all matched p replaced with r, r can be a string or a function, if no match return s.
-                                            subn(p, r, s)   Same as sub() but returns a tuple (new_s, #_of_subs_made), if no matches returns (s, 0)
+                                            subn(p, r, s)   Same as sub() but returns a tuple (new_s, #_of_subs_made), if no matches returns (s, 0).
-                                            fullmatch(p, s) Return ONLY 1 Match obj if ALL of s matches p, None if no match.
+                                            fullmatch(p, s) Return ONLY 1 Match obj if ALL of s matches p, else None.
                                             escape(s)       Return str with all non-alphanumerics escaped with backslash.
                                         Examples:
                                         import re